iLib-js/tmx/README.md

 - added new method diff() to return a new TMX instance that contains the differences between the other TMX and the current one
+- added new method merge() to return a new TMX instance that contains the superset of all of the translations units from the current instance and any given instances
 - bug fix: was not parsing the header or the translation unit properties properly during deserialization